SirWumpus/post4/README.md

 - - -
 ### \\ ccc<LF>
 ( `ccc<LF>` -- ) immediate
-Parse and discard the remainder of the parse area.
+Parse and discard the remainder of the parse area, ie. comment line.

 - - -
 ### ]